 Frugal Christmas Dinner

-While there are tons of frugal Christmas dinner ideas, it might be cheapest to create a classic Christmas meal.
-The fixings for the traditional meal – ham, potatoes, green beans and cranberry sauce – are always discounted at the grocery store in the weeks leading up to the holiday.
+The fixings for the traditional meal – ham, potatoes, green beans and cranberry sauce – are typically discounted at the grocery store in the weeks leading up to the holiday.

 I also recommend using frugal Christmas recipes that call for common ingredients.
-Buying one-off ingredients to complete a Christmas meal will definitely increase your expenditures.
+Buying one-off items to complete a Christmas meal will definitely increase your expenditures.
 Be sure to also read my complete guide to a Budget Christmas Dinner!

 Christmas Sweets

 Christmas and baking go hand-in-hand…but baking and budget might not.
-While baking at home is part of most frugal lifestyles, baking specialty holiday treats can be pricey.
-Keep your costs to a minimum by making inexpensive treats – like these budget-friendly desserts by Taste of Home.
+While baking at home is part of most frugal lifestyles, baking specialty holiday treats that use one-off ingredients can be pricey.
+It’s certainly not a good recipe for how to have a cheap Christmas.

 Interested in more of my Frugal Food Tips?
-I round them all up (including my favorite Frugal Snacks) on my Frugal Food blog page!
+I round them all up (including my favorite Frugal Snacks) on my Frugal Food page!

 #7 Budget Christmas Activities